madox2/vim-ai/README.md

 ```

 Below are listed all available configuration options, along with their default values.
-Please note that there isn't any token limit imposed, though 1000 is recommended.
+Please note that there isn't any token limit imposed on chat model.

 ```vim
 " :AI